junjunlab/ClusterGVis/README.md

 ## Installation

-You can install the development version of transPlotR like so:
+You can install the development version of ClusterGVis like so:

 ``` r
 # Note: please update your ComplexHeatmap to the latest version!